 Thank you for your interest in the graduate training programs offered at UCLA Counseling & Psychological Services (CAPS).
-We offer these four training programs:
+We offer the following four training programs:

-I hope the information provided below provides you with useful information regarding our programs’ components, goals, and application processes.
-If you have any questions, please feel free to reach out to me at firstname.lastname@example.org.
+I hope this information provided below provides you with useful information regarding our programs' components, goals, and application process.
+If you have any questions, please feel free to reach out to me at email@example.com.